Aider-AI/aider/aider/website/docs/more/analytics.md

 aider --analytics-disable
 ```

-To enable analytics for a single session, you can run:
+To enable analytics for a single session, you can run the command below.
+This will *not* do anything if you have permanently disabled analytics with the previous
+command.

 ```
 aider --analytics